AkiPraveen/AkiPraveen/README.md

 ### hello, i'm aki praveen, a swe in SF 🌉
-prev. eng @ ⭕️ Athelas, a fast growing healthcare unicorn in the bay area and eng @ 🚚 Cashew, a vertical SaaS startup in the transportation industry
+prev: eng @ 🚚 Cashew, a vertical SaaS startup in the transportation industry, eng @ ⭕️ Athelas, a fast growing healthcare unicorn in the bay area

 * mail [`me (at) akilesh.xyz`](me@akilesh.xyz)
 * more about me at [`akilesh.xyz`](https://akilesh.xyz)